 Located on the west side of Hong Kong Island is an area called Western District.
 And along the edge around Mount Davis, there are various spots to watch the sunset.
 And one of the best spots at the perimeter is the Sai Wan Swimming Shed.

 The swimming shed was built more than 50 years ago for swimmers to change into their bathing suits.
 It was one of many swimming sheds in HK, but this is the only remaining swimming shed left.

-Today, this spot is popular for taking photographs (I saw a couple there taking wedding photos) and is one of the best sunset spots in Hong Kong.
+Today, this spot is popular for taking photographs (I saw a couple there taking wedding photos) and is one of the best sports for watching the sunset in HK.
 You can walk down the rickety walkway to take an Instagram photo.
 Or you can walk further east and take photos from the rocky shore.

 9. Jubilee Battery

 How to get there: From Sai Wan Swimming Shed, walk south on Victoria Road for about 7 minutes.
 Once you see the sign off the main road after you pass The University of Chicago, turn right and follow the set of staircase all the way down. (see route)